EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_subscription_unsubscription.md

 | MessagId | message-id | AMQP_SUBSCRIBE |
 | Return codes | List of granted QoS (or failure) | AMQP_SUBSCRIBE |

+The FE could also receive the following _AMQP_PUBLISH_ message (as a retained message) on the unique client address and builds the _PUBLISH_ for the MQTT client.

+**AMQP_PUBLISH** : the retained message to deliver to the client (see “Publishing”)

+> the retained message is sent to the unique client address and it's not published on the topic because only that client should receive the message (not all the other subscribers for the topic itself).

-When subscribed/attached, the FE receives published messages on the unique client address :
+Starting from now, when subscribed/attached, the FE receives published messages on the unique client address :

 * $mqtt.to.[client-id]